Universal Algebra in UniMath: Introduction

 \section{Introduction}

-In this paper we report on our ongoing implementation of Universal Algebra within the formal environment of UniMath~\cite{UniMath}.
+We present an implementation of the basics of universal algebra in univalent foundations within the formal environment of UniMath by~\cite{UniMath}.

-Our leading motivation has been to provide a general framework for formalizing and studying algebraic structures as presented in the field of Universal Algebra \emph{within} a proof assistant.
-By providing a formal system for isolating the invariants of the theory we are interested in, Univalent Mathematics has seemed to provide a suitable environment to carry out our endeavour since the very beginning.
-In particular, since it is natural to study mathematical structures up to isomorphisms, Univalent Mathematics seems to be especially suited for this kind of task.
+Universal algebra aims to identify common patterns and properties that emerge across different algebraic structures, leading to a deeper understanding of algebraic systems as a whole.\footnote{We refer to~\cite{algebraic} for an extensive introduction to the topic.} It has strong connections with categorical reasoning, and finds applications in several areas of computer science (in database theory and formal methods~\citep{van2012algebraic}), mathematical logic (mainly, model theory~\citep{DBLP:books/daglib/0067423}) and cybersecurity (including cryptographic and communication protocols~\citep{DBLP:journals/tit/DolevY83}).

+Since in all those situations it is natural to study algebraic structures modulo isomorphism, univalent mathematics is especially suited for formalising universal algebra.

-We chose to work within the UniMath environment since it provides a minimalist implementation of univalent type theory, and, at the same time, it comes with a large repository of mechanized results covering several fields of mathematics, so that it opens a wide range of possibilities for future development of our formalization.
+The choice of working within the UniMath environment has appeared natural since it provides a minimalist implementation of univalent type theory.
+At the same time, the system comes with an extensive repository of mechanised results covering several fields of mathematics.
+It then opens a wide range of possibilities for future development of our formalisation.

-By the code we survey on in the present paper, we have introduced the main notions concerning multi-sorted signatures.
-Developing them in a formal environment has required some expedients in the definitions of the basics, and, accordingly, of some subsequent constructions too.
-In particular, we had to introduce heterogeneous vectors and generalise types involving signatures by introducing (what we called) ``sorted sets''.
+The code surveyed here introduces the central notions concerning multi-sorted signatures.
+Formally defining all the basics has required a certain care.
+In particular, we had to introduce heterogeneous vectors and generalise types involving signatures by introducing (what we called) ``sorted types''.

-Having signatures, we then have given the related formalization of the category of algebras using the notion of a displayed category~\cite{lmcs:5252} over the category of \emph{sorted} hSets, whose univalence is proven by adapting the strategy used for the univalence of functor categories.
-The resulting construction is still a modular one and the resulting proof-term is more concise, for sure, than the one obtained by checking that algebras and homomorphisms satisfy the axioms for standard categories.
+Having signatures, we then have given the related formalisation of the category of algebras using the notion of a displayed category by~\cite{lmcs:5252} over the category of {sorted} hSets, whose univalence is proven by adapting the strategy used for the univalence of functor categories.
+The resulting construction is still a modular one, and the resulting proof term is more concise, for sure, than the one obtained by checking that algebras and homomorphisms satisfy the axioms for standard categories.